pdugas/recteq/README.md

 # Home Assistant Recteq Integration

+> This is no longer working for me.
+Seems the protocol has changed but I don't have the time to work on it any more.
+Sorry gang.

 Custom integration for [recteq][recteq] grills and smokers providing a climate entity to control the unit and sensor entities for the probes.